nextlevelshit/2025-node-api/README.md

 ## Testing Philosophy

-> "Confidence comes from having the right tests, not the most tests."
+> "The right test at the right level catches bugs at the right time."

-This project demonstrates that **test quality > test quantity**.
-Each test tier serves a specific purpose:
+This project demonstrates that **test architecture > test coverage**.
+Each tier serves a specific purpose:

+- **Static analysis** → Catch syntax errors before runtime
-- **Unit tests** give you confidence in your logic
+- **Unit tests** → Fast feedback on logic errors
-- **Integration tests** give you confidence in your architecture
+- **Integration tests** → Component interaction verification
-- **E2E tests** give you confidence in your user experience
+- **E2E tests** → User experience validation

-The three-tier approach ensures you catch bugs at the right level - fixing a unit test is faster than debugging an E2E failure.
+The four-tier approach ensures you catch bugs at the optimal level - fixing a unit test takes seconds, debugging an E2E failure takes minutes.

-## License

-WTFPL - Do whatever you want with this code.
-It's 2025, information wants to be free.

----

-_Built with ❤️ for the next generation of DHBW students who will change the world_